 You shared your wedding day with your closest family and friends.
 A trash the dress day is just about you and your partner!
 It’s about doing what makes you happy while wearing your treasured dress.
 If the thought of destroying your wedding dress makes you horrified, relax.
 It doesn’t have to be stained with paint or ripped into shreds.
 Instead, brides are coming up with plenty of creative ways to have fun, express their love for their partner and show off their stunning gown once more.

-Of course, please be careful and mindful that you’re wearing a garment that’s potentially restrictive and heavier than usual, so if you’re going in or near water, be incredibly cautious.
+Of course, whatever you decide to do – please be careful and mindful that you’re wearing a garment that’s potentially restrictive and heavier than usual, so if you’re going in or near water, be incredibly cautious.